scienmanas/CertiMailer/README.md

 ## Under Development

 - [ ] Customizing different input paramerts by giving user a list a parametrs to use, therefore customizing experince for every user.
-(Currenlty not working, tentative day of release: Feb-March '24)
+(Currenlty not working on it, tentative day of release: Feb-March '24)